Tip Sheet: Camp Safety

 A Summer Of Happy Memories

-You’re sending your kid off to summer camp – for the day, the week or maybe longer.
+You’re sending your children off to summer camp – for the day, the week or maybe longer.
 You’ve applied sunscreen and packed enough warm clothes.
 What else can a parent do to make sure their summer is filled with happy memories?

 Most camps and summer recreation programs already know about the need to be proactive about safety, both in screening staff and in setting sound policies for supervision during the course of the day or night.

 Don't be shy about asking questions.
 Successful program administrators understand that knowing the lay of the land is just “good parenting.”
 Find out how you can work with them to boost their program's reputation for keeping kids safe.
 If safety isn't high on their priority list, make new plans.

 Ask about the program's staff training curriculum.
 See how much time is specifically devoted to education and prevention of sexual abuse.

 - What's the policy about campers being left alone without adult supervision?
 If unsupervised time is allowed, when?

 - Are staff ever alone with kids?
 Under what circumstances?
 Why?